notaryproject/notaryproject.dev/content/en/docs/signing_and_verification.md

 ![Workflow Representation of Signing and Verifying Container Images](https://www.redhat.com/rhdc/managed-files/styles/wysiwyg_full_width/private/ohc/Signing%20and%20verifying%20container%20images-2.jpeg.webp?itok=Yd-qjm25 "Workflow Representation of Signing and Verifying Container Images")

-# Signing and Verifying Docker Images with Notation and Harbor

-## Why is it Important?

-### 1. Ensures Integrity
-Signing Docker images guarantees that the image contents have not been altered or tampered with after being signed.
-Verification ensures the image is in its original state as intended by the creator.

-### 2. Authenticates Source
-By signing images, producers provide cryptographic proof of their identity.
-Consumers can verify the signature to ensure the image comes from a trusted source, reducing the risk of using malicious or counterfeit software.

-### 3. Prevents Tampering
-The cryptographic signature attached to the image serves as a safeguard against unauthorized modifications.
-If even a single byte of the image is changed, the verification process will fail, signaling potential tampering.

----

 ## Pre-requisites for Setting Up Harbor and Notation